This event is NOT sold out.

-Across The Years is a fixed-time multiday running event celebrating the New Year!
-Runners have 24, 48, 72 hours or 6 days to cover as much distance as possible.
-A true 'go as you please' style race, each runner is free to walk, stop, eat, and sleep whenever they wish, but the clock is always running!
+Across the Years is the original fixed-time multi-day running event celebrating the New Year!
+Runners select their event and cover as much distance as possible.
+Each runner is free to walk, stop, eat, sleep whenever they wish, but the clock is always running!

 More information is located on our Across The Years website!
 Information on the website includes: course map, race day schedules, pacer & crew information, race perks, and more.

 Race entries are non-refundable and non-transferable.
 For other options, please check out our Race Withdrawal Policy.

 Kick off your 2021 with BIG miles!
 Back again this year, the 200 Mile race starts New Years Day, Friday, January 1st at 10AM - and ends Tuesday morning at 10am - giving runners 96 hours to complete the distance.